New Orleans Bucket List for Foodies

 No New Orleans bucket list would be complete without Jambalaya, both a Creole and a Cajun food specialty.

-Traditionally made with the spicy New Orleans sausage, andouille, combined with chicken, rice, and “trinity”, and sometimes seafood.
+Traditionally made with the spicy New Orleans sausage, andouille, this amazing dish is usually combined with chicken, rice, and “trinity,” and sometimes seafood.
 Similar to the famous dish of Valencia, Spain, Paella, Jambalaya has Spanish and French influences.

-Restaurants known for the best Jamalaya in New Orleans:
+Restaurants Known for the Best Jambalaya in New Orleans:

 Shrimp & Grits

-One of the iconic Southern dishes, Shrimp & Grits, has a place on many New Orleans menus.
-Not only will they be offered at any New Orleans seafood restaurant, but pretty much any restaurant in New Orleans serving local fare, and each chef prepares it differently.
+One of the iconic Southern dishes you should have in every spot you visit in the South, Shrimp & Grits has a place on many New Orleans menus.
+Not only will this local specialty be offered at any New Orleans seafood restaurant, but pretty much any restaurant in New Orleans serving local fare.
+Moreover, each chef prepares it differently.

-Most often, the creamy grits, a cornmeal porridge similar to polenta, sits on the bottom with saucy shrimp and smoked pork of some kind (commonly ham or bacon) on top.
-Pair Shrimp & Grits with the right wine and it’s the perfect NOLA dinner!
+Most often, the creamy grits—a cornmeal porridge similar to polenta—sits on the bottom with saucy shrimp and smoked pork of some kind (commonly ham or bacon) on top.
+Pair Shrimp & Grits with the right wine and you’ve got the perfect NOLA dinner!

 Po’ Boy